635 Madison Avenue

 Businesses tasked to provide the incentive for their top-producing employees to give up their remote offices are setting their sights on dynamic areas with first-class “everything” to draw top talent to the amenities they find hard to resist.
 As a result, there’s a major rebound in tenant demand in areas like the Plaza District, where equally rich local amenities such as exclusive shopping and dining experiences are supported by the amenity-rich spaces the Plaza District offers in spades.
 This explains the resilience of not only Class A buildings but also the increasing demand for Class B turnkey arrangements with attractive lease incentives.

-Some of the more prominent buildings with office space available in the Plaza District include: Some of the more popular buildings with space available in Grand Central include:
+Some of the more prominent buildings with office space available in the Plaza District include:

 Some of the most notable tenants include:

 While polished businesses and professionals across a host of industries occupy much of the Plaza District’s office space, some leading tech companies are also finding their way here.

 The average cost for office space for rent in the Plaza District varies based on several factors, including:

 Generally, the range of asking prices for Plaza District office space is based on the building class:

 Curious about some of the specific spaces available in Park Plaza today?
 Click here to explore your options.

 The type of office space agreements available can also impact price:

 Lease: As an agreement between yourself and the landlord/proprietor, your lease terms are open to negotiation.
 As a result, you can see some pricing opportunities depending on the landlord’s financial situation.